Mmo-kali/mmokali.github.io/README.md

 • Partnered with fellow researchers on a research project titled “Objective Method for Diagnosis of Chronic Pain” in collaboration with Karmy Clinic

-• Conducted research on identifying pain through facial expressions using machine learning.
+•  Conducted research on identifying Lying through facial expressions using machine learning.

+•  Assisted in the creation of a comprehensive dataset aimed at understanding human behavior, specifically focusing on truth-telling and lying.

+• Developed a deep learning model trained on this dataset, with the objective of accurately determining whether a subject was lying or telling the truth.
+This involved extensive work in model architecture design, training, and evaluation.

-• Worked in a diverse team of 6 researchers, fostering a collaborative environment to drive the project forward..
+• Worked in a diverse team of 6 researchers, fostering a collaborative environment to drive the project forward.

 • Leveraged C++ and Python to enhance the functionality and performance of the software.

 • Conducted comprehensive research on the software and related projects to deepen my understanding of the underlying technology and to identify innovative ideas for enhancing the software.

+### ISSessions
+CTF Developer                                                                      03/2024 - Present|Oakville,Canada

+• Collaborated in a dynamic team of 6+ members to develop engaging and challenging Capture The Flag (CTF) events.

+• Contributed to the design, development, and deployment of CTF challenges, ensuring a balance of difficulty levels to cater to a wide range of participants.

+• Worked closely with team members to brainstorm, develop, and refine CTF challenges, fostering a collaborative and innovative work environment.

+• Leveraged my technical knowledge and creativity to design unique and engaging CTF challenges that tested a variety of skills and knowledge areas.

+• Developed challenges that not only tested participants’ skills but also engaged them on a deeper level, encouraging critical thinking and problem-solving.

+• Actively sought feedback from participants and used it to refine and improve future challenges, demonstrating my commitment to continuous learning and improvement.

 ### QVA Renovations